 Manual or automatic: The verdict

-Out of our five questions, the manual wins twice, the auto once and there are two draws.
-The best conclusion is that there is no right answer to the manual versus automatic debate.
-It comes down to how you like your driving and what you’re prepared to pay.
+Out of our five questions, the manual wins three times, the auto once and there’s one draw.
+That said, there’s no right answer to the manual versus automatic debate.
+It comes down to how you like to drive and what you’re prepared to pay.